Latkos/BookListAPI/README.md

 python manage.py runserver
 ```

-The second migration, named "0002_populate_database_sample_values.py" will create 5 sample books and one account.
+The second migration, named "0002_populate_database_sample_values.py" will create 5 sample books, one user and one account.

 In order to use the app's functions which are limited to authenticated users (as it was required), you may log in with those credentials: